Police dismiss alleged herdsmen’s blocking of Makurdi-Abuja road

-The Public Relations Officer of the command, ASP Samaila Usman, made the denial in an interview with the Newsmen on Tuesday in Lafia.
+The public relations officer of the command, ASP Samaila Usman, made the denial in an interview with the News Agency of Nigeria (NAN) on Tuesday in Lafia.

 Usman said the denial was necessary to in order to dismiss the report which was being circulated on various social media platforms.